radareorg/radare.org/gsoc/2019/ideas.md

 Advanced

 ### Benefits for the student
-The student will learn decompilation theory and performing complex graph transformations and specifics of particular compiler optimization passes.
+The student will learn decompilation theory and perform complex graph transformations, as well as learn the specifics of particular compiler optimization passes.

 ### Benefits for the project
-This task allows to produce the first release of radeco which will be able to generate readable and optimized C code.
+Successful completion of this task will mean the first release of radeco which can generate readable and optimized C code.

 ### Mentors
 - xvilka

 ### Assess requirements for midterm/final evaluation
 - 1st term: Implementing Memory SSA and VSA.
-- 2nd term: Supporting architectures: x86, ARMv7, ARMv8, PowerPC, MIPS, V850, regression tests for them.
+- 2nd term: Supporting architectures: x86, amd64, ARMv7, ARMv8, PowerPC, MIPS, V850, and implementing regression tests for them.
-- Final term: Refined C output, finished integration with radare2 and Cutter, written regression and unit tests, updated documentation (including r2book).
+- Final term: Refining C output, finished integration with radare2 and Cutter, writing regression and unit tests, updating documentation (including r2book).

 ### Links/Resources
  - [Radeco](https://github.com/radareorg/radeco)